metabin/metabin/README.md

 ---

+### Lack of metadata

-- **Lack of metadata.** Another reason why torrent-catalogs emmerged.
+Another reason why torrent-catalogs emmerged.
 BitTorrent is all about file sharing, therefore all related metadata such as artist's info, posters, trailers usually placed on catalog's web-pages.

 ![](/images/lack-of-metadata.png)